benmaier/epipack/README.md

 ## Documentation

-The full documentation is available at XXX.
+The full documentation is available at epipack.benmaier.org.

 ## Examples